Jim Nantz: At CBS Sports

-Nantz joined CBS Sports in 1985, initially working as a studio host for the network's college football and basketball coverage, and as an on-course reporter for PGA Tour golf, as well as calling NFL games on Westwood One (from 1988 to 1990, when he was moved to television, Nantz called Sunday Night Football games for what was then called CBS Radio Sports).
+Nantz joined CBS Sports in 1985, initially working as a studio host for CBS's college football and basketball coverage, and as an on-course reporter for PGA Tour golf, as well as calling NFL games on Westwood One (from 1988 to 1990, when he was moved to television, Nantz called Sunday Night Football games for what was then called CBS Radio Sports).
+In 1989, he moved from the college football studio show to play-by-play for two seasons, calling a full season of games including the Army-Navy game and the Cotton Bowl, with analysts Pat Haden (in 1989) and Tim Brant (in 1990).

 Nantz has anchored CBS' coverage of the Masters Tournament since 1989.
-He teamed with Billy Packer to call the NCAA Final Four men's basketball finals from 1991 until 2008.
-From 2008 to 2013, Clark Kellogg had been his analyst.
-From 2010 to 2013, Nantz and Kellogg were joined during the Final Four by Steve Kerr of Turner Sports.
-From 2013 to 2014, Greg Anthony partnered with Nantz.
-Following Anthony's suspension, Bill Raftery and Grant Hill were selected to replace him and are Nantz's new partners.
-Since 2002, Nantz has opened each broadcast by saying, "Hello, friends".
+Following Brent Musburger's ouster from CBS in 1990, Nantz moved into the lead play-by-play role on the NCAA Final Four men's basketball finals, working with Billy Packer (1991–2008), Clark Kellogg (2009–2013), Steve Kerr (2011–2014), and Greg Anthony (2013–2014).
+Nantz's most recent partners on March Madness coverage were Bill Raftery and Grant Hill.
+In October 2022, Nantz announced his intention to step away from basketball coverage to spend time with family and will be replaced by Ian Eagle.

+Nantz opens each of his broadcasts by saying, "Hello, friends".
+The greeting came about as a way for Nantz to identify himself to his father, who had been suffering from Alzheimer's disease.

+Nantz's broadcast style includes a penchant for informing listeners of historical facts or statistics regarding athletes or situations as a competition progresses.